CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.2.md

 ## Try Yourself Out

 You can also try your own scenarios and examples out to analyse the functioning of Copilot.
-Here are some of the example prompts which you can take help of to explore more on **Copilot in Outlook**.
+Here are some of the example prompts that you can take help of to explore more on **Copilot in Outlook**.
 Besides these, you can also create your own prompts and interact with Copilot.

 ```
 Write an email congratulating my team on the end of the fiscal year.
 ```
 ```
-Draft an email asking your manager for your planned leaves.
+Draft an email asking your manager for your planned leave.
 ```

 ## Conclusion: